The facets of the matroid polytope and the independent set polytope of a positroid: Background materials

 \begin{definition} A \newword{matroid} is a pair $(E,\B)$ consisting of a finite set $E$, called the \newword{ground set} of the matroid, and a nonempty collection of subsets $\B = \B(\M)$ of $E$, called the \newword{bases} of $\M$, which satisfy the \newword{basis exchange axiom}:

 If $B_1,B_2 \in \B$ and $b_1 \in B_1 \setminus B_2$, then there exists $b_2 \in B_2 \setminus B_1$ such that $B_1 \setminus \{b_1\} \union \{b_2\} \in \B$. \end{definition}

-A subset $F \subset E$ is called \newword{independent} if it is contained in some basis.
-All maximal independent sets contained in a given set $A \subset E$ have the same size, called the \newword{rank} $rk(A)$ of $A$.
-The rank of the matroid $\M$, denoted as $rk(\M)$, is given by $rk(E)$.
-The \newword{closure} of a set $A$ is denoted as $\bar{A}$, and stands for the biggest set that contains $A$ and has the same rank.
-A set is a \newword{flat} if its closure is same as itself.
-A set $E$ is called \newword{separable} in a matroid if one can partition $E$ into $E_1$ and $E_2$ such that $rk(E) = rk(E_1) + rk(E_2)$.
+A subset $F \subseteq E$ is called \newword{independent} if it is contained in some basis.
+All maximal independent sets contained in a given set $A \subseteq E$ have the same size, called the \newword{rank} $\rk{A}$ of $A$.
+The rank of the matroid $\M$, denoted as $\rk{\M}$, is given by $\rk{E}$.
 An element $e \in E$ is a \newword{loop} if it is not contained in any basis.
 An element $e \in E$ is a \newword{coloop} if it is contained in all bases.
 A matroid $\M$ is \newword{loopless} if it does not contain any loops.
 The \newword{dual} of $\M$ is a matroid $\M^{*} = (E,\B')$ where $\B' = \{E \setminus B | B \in \B(\M)\}$.
-By using the basis exchange axiom on the dual matroid, we get the following \newword{dual basis exchange axiom}: